baggepinnen/ControlSystemIdentification.jl/docs/src/ss.md

 !!! note "Note"
     The old function [`pem`](@ref) is "soft deprecated" in favor of [`newpem`](@ref) which is more general and much more performant.

-A simple algorithm for identification of discrete-time LTI systems on state-space form:
+The prediction-error method is a simple but powerful algorithm for identification of discrete-time LTI systems on state-space form:
 ```math
 \begin{aligned}
 x' &= Ax + Bu + Ke \\
 y  &= Cx + Du + e
 \end{aligned}
 ```
-is provided.
 The user can choose to minimize either prediction errors or simulation errors, with arbitrary metrics, i.e., not limited to squared errors.

 The result of the identification with [`newpem`](@ref) is a custom type with extra fields for the identified Kalman gain and noise covariance matrices.